ryan1288/behaviour_cloning/README.md

 My first step was to use only a single fully connected layer.
 It was evidently inaccurate as it only outputted +_25 deg, but it did move the car in the simulator.

-After confirming the basic model implementation, both the LeNet and Nvidia architecutres were implemented, and then the data was split into a randomized training and validation set for steering angle data.
+After confirming the basic model implementation, both the LeNet and Nvidia architectures were implemented and then the collected steering angle data was split into a randomized training and validation sets.

 By looking at the mean-squared loss error visualized over the epochs, I can see if I was overfitting (training error << validation error) or underfitting (large error).
 This led me to either add dropout layers or improve the complexity of the model (add more convolutions or fully connected layers).
 An example of the loss visualization is shown below:

 ![][image8]

-Additionally, I found that data was extremely important, as poor data will not only produce bad driving, but will lead the model to go off the track (e.g. go straight through a turn).
+Additionally, I found that the quality of collected data was extremely important, as poor data will not only lead to bad driving, but will also cause the model to go off the track (e.g. go straight through a turn).

 To combat the overfitting, I modified the model to not overfit, provided increasing amounts of data, and generated more data through flipping and using more cameras.

-The histogram of angles in my training data is shown below:
+The histogram of steering angles in my training data is shown below:

 ![][image6]